gsampaio-rh/ai-simulacra-agents/README.md

 # AI Simulacra Agents

-A sophisticated AI agent simulation system where autonomous agents think, remember, reflect, and act in a shared world.
+A sophisticated AI agent simulation system where autonomous agents think, remember, reflect, plan, and act in a shared world.
 Built with real LLM-powered cognition for authentic, emergent behavior.
 No cloud dependencies—runs entirely locally.

-## 🚀 Current Status: Advanced Cognitive Agents
+## 🚀 Current Status: Fully Autonomous Cognitive Agents

 **What We've Built**: A complete cognitive agent system with breakthrough features:

 - 🧠 **Real LLM-Powered Thinking**: Agents use actual AI reasoning, not hard-coded rules
 - 💾 **Episodic Memory System**: Agents remember all experiences with semantic retrieval
 - ✨ **Automatic Reflection**: Agents gain self-awareness and insights from their experiences
+- 🎯 **Autonomous Planning**: Agents generate daily plans and work toward personal goals
-- 🎨 **Beautiful Terminal UI**: Watch agents think, decide, and reflect in real-time
+- 🎨 **Beautiful Terminal UI**: Watch agents think, plan, decide, and reflect in real-time
 - 📊 **Research-Grade Export**: Complete cognitive process data for analysis

-**Breakthrough Achievement**: Our agents demonstrate genuine cognitive behavior—they think, remember past experiences, reflect on patterns, and make contextual decisions that can surprise even their creators.
+**Breakthrough Achievement**: Our agents demonstrate genuine cognitive behavior—they think, remember past experiences, reflect on patterns, autonomously plan their days, and make goal-oriented decisions that can surprise even their creators.

 ## 🎯 What Makes This Special